vsoum/vsoum.github.io/_posts/2024-07-24-option-monad.md

 It is a real enhancement over the JDK Optional class because it provides the following benefits:

-1. **Avoids NoSuchElementException**: The Optional class throws a NoSuchElementException if you try to access a value that is not present.
-The Option monad defines an ADT with two cases: `Some` and `None`.
+1. **Avoids NoSuchElementException**: The Option monad defines an ADT with two cases: `Some` and `None`.
 This makes it impossible to access a value that is not present because there is not `get` method in the Option interface at all.
-2. **Avoid NullPointerException**: The Optional class allows you to create an Optional object with a null value.
-   This
-   can lead to a NullPointerException as soon as the call to get is made.
-The Option monad handles the null by instantiating an instance of None.
+2. **Avoid NullPointerException**: The Option monad handles the null by instantiating an instance of None.
 3. **Support for Pattern Matching**: Since the Option monad is an ADT, it can be pattern matched.
 This allows for more expressive and readable code.

+Whereas the JDK Optional class lacks these features as it erroneously results in:

+1. `Optional.of` throws NullPointerException if the provided value is null.
+This defeats the purpose of having an Optional to handle potentially null values gracefully.
+It forces the developer to handle nulls before calling `of` or worse using `ofNullable` everywhere.
+2. `get` on an empty Optional throws NoSuchElementException if the Optional is empty.
+This encourages a pattern where the developer must always check if the Optional is present before calling `get`, leading to something that is not safer than checking for nulls directly.

 ### Implementation